Acropolis Closes At Hottest Hours Amid Greece Heatwave - UrduPoint

 "I am not feeling really comfortable about it, but what can we do?" said Serbian human resources director Sonya Ivkovic, who planned to return for the reopening at 5:00 pm.

 "We weren't expecting it, we just came and thought it would be open," Emelie Den, a doctor from Australia, told AFP.
-"Kind of caught us off guard but makes sense, it is really, really hot today... we've been drinking lots."
-A summer heatwave is hitting several Mediterranean countries, with the mercury soaring past 40C in parts of northern and western Greece on Friday.
+"Kind of caught us off guard but makes sense, it is really, really hot today... we've been drinking lots." - Fire risk - A summer heatwave is hitting several Mediterranean countries, with the mercury hitting 42C in parts of northern and western Greece on Friday.

-National weather forecaster EMY said Friday's peak temperature could hit 44C and predicted more searing heat for Saturday.

 The authorities have in recent days taken measures to help people cope.
 The Red Cross deployed at the Acropolis on Thursday to hand out water bottles and help visitors suffering from the heat.